 Amp rating

 In general, the OCPD amp rating indicates the amount of current that can flow through the device without causing it to open.
-Standard amp ratings for fuses and inverse time circuit breakers are shown in the Table 2 below (Reference NEC Section 240.6).
+Standard amp ratings for fuses and inverse time circuit breakers do not always match standard conductor ampacities.